ShizukaDonaghue/happy-beans/TESTING.md

   ***Issue:***
   The "Remember Me" box in Log In page was initially horizontally centralised with the rest of the contents.
   During the manual testing on iPhone 11, it was noted that the box was positioned to the left, although this was not the case in Chrome Developer.
-  It appered the issue resulted from how Apple Safari rendered the codes.
+  It appeared the issue resulted from how Apple Safari rendered the codes.

     <img src="docs/images/testing/remember-me-box-before-fix.jpeg" width=300>

     ***Solution:***
-    CSS codes were added to target the "Remember Me" box and moved it to the right of the "Remember Me" text.
+    CSS codes were added to target the "Remember Me" box and moved to the right of the "Remember Me" text.
     The text and the box are now centralised together.
     I felt that this was a more appropriate position for the box.